-Your doctor may be able to determine the cause of your pain based on your symptoms and a physical examination.
+Doctors can often work out the cause of shoulder pain based on the symptoms and physical examination.
 Where the pain is felt, both at rest and when moving the shoulder, is a clue to the cause of the shoulder pain.
-Your doctor will also test your shoulder strength and the range of movement in your shoulder joint.

-You may also need to have an X-ray, or other scans, such as an ultrasound scan or MRI.
-Sometimes, an arthroscopy is needed.
-In this test, your doctor can look inside the shoulder joint using a small telescopic instrument that has a camera on the end.
+Sometimes X-rays, or other scans such as an MRI or ultrasound, or an arthroscopy may be recommended.
+During an arthroscopy, your doctor can look inside the shoulder joint using a small telescopic instrument that has a camera on the end.

 In addition to relieving pain, treatment is aimed at restoring mobility in your shoulder joint.
 The choice of treatment depends on the shoulder problem.